Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Impact mapping is a collaborative product/project planning technique.
 It lets you set business goals and visualize the way and means to achieve them.

-Originally used by software development teams, this method shows you the impact a feature will make (or won’t) once implemented.
-By creating an impact map, you can align business objectives with customer needs, allocate and prioritize tasks to achieve them.
+Originally used by software development teams, this method shows the impact a feature will make (or won’t) once implemented.
+By creating an impact map, you can align business objectives with customer needs and allocate and prioritize tasks to achieve them.

-Impact mapping also comes in handy when you’re planning not only products but projects as well.
+Impact mapping comes in handy when you’re planning both products and projects.
 Want to facilitate the existing development process?
 Wonder how to improve the product experience for users?
 Coming up with a customer retention tactic?
 Try out this method!

 Impact maps are typically hierarchical tree diagrams with different levels that help you see the bigger picture.
 Usually, they include the following levels: